The DEBUNKING thread.........myths that need to be trashed

 Just recently I fit into clothes that I wore when I was about 10-15 pounds lighter than I am now.
 I am in the obese range but 27 pounds lighter than when I started however not quite as light as I was when I was wearing these clothes last.
 I have been exercising alot while losing weight.
 I have periods where I was in a weight loss plateau and continued to lose inches I thought because I was exercising.
 My only explanation is that I am as slim now as I was when I weighed less.
 I would expect that it is because I am fitter and have a greater % muscle than I did when I was lighter.
 I could definitely be wrong but how would you explain it.
 I am not talking about the size but the actual clothes I wore so it isn't the brand or style.
 I do not think that it is rare to find obese people on MFP.
 I think your post is great but now I have no explanation for this.
 Do you?

 You have a greater percentage of lean mass which may or may not be muscle.
 Depends on how long and how hard you've been training and the nutrients you're taking in.
 Another effect is that when you work and strengthen muscles, they have kind of a girdle like effect on the fat underneath them.
 When muscles aren't worked, they tend to be softer and have less of that girdle effect.
 Plus you may be burning fat and storing glycogen and water in the muscles (what is causing them to feel tighter/stronger) so you probably have a lower body fat percentage this time then you did previously in that same size.
 This is why I weigh 40-50 pounds more then my sister but am 5 sizes smaller.
 I lift and have less body fat and more lean tissue, so I take up less physical space.
 You'll hear people talking about muscle weighing more then fat and lots of arguments about a pound being a pound regardless of whether it is fat or lean, but lean takes up less space then fat.
 A cubic inch of muscle will weigh more then a cubic inch of fat because it is more dense.
-So, you can very well take up less space with a lower body fat but be at a higher weight because you are mostly lean (muscle, bones, organs, water, glycogen, etc.).
+So, you can very well take up less space with a lower body fat but be at a higher weight because you are mostly lean (muscle, bones, organs, water, glycogen, etc.).0 -

-I :heart: this thread!
+I this thread!0

 Oh well I dont want to build bigger muscles.
 I just want to get toned and stronger and have maybe some definition.
 So I look good in a strapless dress?
-That is attainable on a calorie deficit?
+That is attainable on a calorie deficit?0

 "Stretching prevents injuries."